 New aspects in the 2019 edition include:

 - More information on culture-based and risk-based screening, the differences between the two approaches and a discussion of what happens in areas which mix the two approaches.

-- Updated information on private testing, PCR testing, alternatives to antibiotics and the discussion about other approaches and future possibilities.
+- Updated information on private testing, PCR testing, alternatives to antibiotics (and evidence relating to these) and discussion about other approaches and future possibilities.

 About the Author

 Dr Sara Wickham is a midwife, educator and researcher who has been writing and lecturing about birth and midwifery for more than twenty years.

 Sara is the author or editor of fifteen books, has edited three midwifery journals and provides in-person and online educational and consultancy services for midwifery, medical and health-related practitioners and organisations around the world.

 Where can I get it?
 This book will available from Amazon and good bookstores.
 I will also have copies with me at my workshops and events.
 If you can’t get it in your country, please use my contact form and we’ll do our best to help.
 We’re also happy to mail out orders of 5 or more books if you want to get a few for clients, colleagues or friends.

 Will it be available as an e-book?
 Yes, the Kindle version is available from Amazon UK, US, Australia, Germany, France, Spain, Italy, The Netherlands, Japan, Brazil, Canada, Mexico and India.
 Please be aware that the old edition is still available on Kindle, but is now out-of-date.
 You can check whether you are looking at the old or new edition by the cover 🙂